 10.5.
 The community, with the consent of its members, has the right to sell the products of labor produced by its members.

-Income from the sale of surplus products of traditional economy and products of traditional crafts is distributed by the General Meeting of the Community members for the purposes and in the manner established by this Charter.
+Income from the sale of surplus products of traditional farming and products of traditional crafts are distributed by the General Meeting of Community members for the purposes and in the manner established by this Charter.

 10.6.
-The community is responsible for its obligations in accordance with the current legislation.
+The community is responsible for its obligations in accordance with current legislation.

 12.10.
-The property left after liquidation and settlement with creditors is subject to distribution among the members of the Community in accordance with their share of the property of the Community.
-The decision on the use of the property of the Community remaining after the satisfaction of creditors' claims is published by the liquidation commission in the press.
+The property remaining after liquidation and settlement with creditors is subject to distribution among members of the Community in accordance with their share of the Community’s property.
+The decision on the use of the Community's property remaining after satisfaction of the creditors' claims is published by the liquidation commission in the press.

 12.11.
-After the liquidation of the Community, documents on personnel in accordance with the current legislation are transferred to the state storage.
+After the liquidation of the Community, documents on personnel in accordance with current legislation are transferred to state storage.

 12.12.
-The decision on liquidation is sent to the body of justice that registered the Community in order to exclude it from the state register of legal entities.
+The decision on liquidation is sent to the judicial authority that registered the Community to remove it from the state register of legal entities.

 12.13.
-Disputes about the liquidation of the Community are resolved in court.
+Disputes regarding the liquidation of the Community are resolved in court.

 DRAFT LETTER